DA-RAW: Domain Adaptive Object Detection for Real-World Adverse Weather Conditions: CONCLUSION

 Our source domain dataset is \textit{Cityscapes}~\cite{cordts2016cityscapes}, which consists of real-world urban driving images captured under clear weather conditions.
 For the target domain dataset, multiple datasets are used to validate the efficacy of our method in various environments with adverse weather conditions.
 Using two synthetic weather datasets, we investigate the efficacy of other methods employing synthetic data or UDA in synthetic weather contexts.
 On clear images of the \textit{Cityscapes}, the \textit{Rain Rendering}~\cite{halder2019physics} generates synthetic rain images with a physical particle simulator for each, and \textit{RainCityscapes}~\cite{hu2019depth} generates rain and fog effects subject to scene depth.
 To validate the efficacy of methods in real-world environments, \textit{BDD 100K}~\cite{yu2020bdd100k}, a real-world driving dataset captured in various weather conditions, is employed.
 The rainy and snowy subsets are used as our target domain to evaluate the efficacy of methods under diverse weather conditions.

 To further validate our model across a wider range of environments, we collect \textit{Our Dataset} in adverse weather conditions using our platform, which is equipped with an external vehicle RGB camera~\cite{taodac,seo2023learning}.
+Several datasets with adverse weather scenarios primarily focus on urban scenes and lack diversity in background environments~\cite{kenk2020dawn, pitropov2021canadian}.
+To address significant domain gaps, our datasets include data collected from rural and mountainous environments.
 In comparison to the \textit{BDD 100K}, which uses a camera mounted inside the windshield of the vehicle, our dataset utilizes an external camera that is consistent with the source domain dataset.
 In addition, raindrops and snowfalls on the lens result in much more severe blurring of the images.
-Furthermore, unlike other datasets primarily focusing on urban scenes, our datasets include data collected from rural and mountainous environments, providing a broader range of background environments and significant domain gaps.
 Our dataset is divided into \textit{Rainy} and \textit{Snowy} subsets.
 The rainy subset consists of 2845 training images and 677 validation images, and the snowy subset consists of 1656 training images and 598 validation images.
 Our dataset comprises three classes: \textit{person}, \textit{car}, and \textit{motorcycle}.
-For alignment with \textit{Cityscapes} dataset categories, \textit{Cityscapes} classes are assigned to our dataset during the experiment as follows: 1) \textit{person}, \textit{rider} to \textit{person}, 2) \textit{car}, \textit{truck}, \textit{bus} to \textit{car}, and 3) \textit{motorcycle}, \textit{bicycle} to \textit{motorcycle}.
+For alignment with \textit{Cityscapes} dataset, \textit{Cityscapes} classes are assigned to our dataset during the experiment as follows: 1) \textit{person}, \textit{rider} to \textit{person}, 2) \textit{car}, \textit{truck}, \textit{bus} to \textit{car}, and 3) \textit{motorcycle}, \textit{bicycle} to \textit{motorcycle}.